 Letters of Reference and Supervisor Letter

-Applications must have a total of four (4) letters – three (3) reference letters and one (1) supervisor letter.
+Applications must have a total of four (4) letters – three (3) reference letters and one (1) proposed supervisor letter.
 You will enter the name and email address for each person providing a letter.
 When you finalize your application LSRF will send an email to each of these people with a link to submit their letters online.
-The letters are typed or copy/pasted into the reference field, not as a pdf upload.
+The application system also allows you the option to request your letters of reference before you finalize your application.
+The letters are typed or copy/pasted into the reference field, not uploaded as a pdf file.
 The deadline for receipt of these letters is November 1.
+Each letter writer will receive an email confirmation when they have submitted their reference.
+You will receive a notification each time a letter is submitted on your behalf.

 Complete all required fields.
 None of the information in this section is used in the review process or visible to our peer review panel.
-We collect this information to ensure that our award information is reaching as wide an audience as possible, that we are receiving applications from a diverse population, to help identify areas of research where we should focus our fundraising efforts each year and identify general research trends.
+We collect this information to ensure that our award information is reaching as wide an audience as possible, that we are receiving applications from a diverse population and a diverse range of institutions, to help identify areas of research where we should focus our fundraising efforts each year and identify general research trends.
 If requested, we may provide gender and race data to reputable organizations (FASEB, AAAS, Chronicle of Higher Education, for example) wishing to aggregate and analyze applicant and funding trends from private postdoctoral funding organizations.
+No identifying information will be released.
 We began collecting this information as of the 2020 application cycle.

 Visit our FAQs page for answers to many common questions about eligibility and the application process.